OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 ## The problem

 There are scenarios where it makes sense for different Octopus Server instances to perform deployments depending on which environment is being deployed to.
 For example:

 - Octopus Server 1 deploys to Development and Testing environments
 - Octopus Server 2 deploys to Staging and Production environments

+### Elevator pitch

+We are planning a feature which enables you to promote releases across multiple Octopus Servers... in a nice way. :) If you are trying to do this today, you know it hurts real good.

+*TODO: INSERT PRETTY PICTURE HERE*

 The two most common reasons for this are: